Tropical methods for building real space sextics with totally real tritangent planes: Avoidance loci and real lifts of tropical tritangents

 \section{Avoidance loci and real lifts of tropical tritangents}

 In this section we discuss liftings of tropical tritangents over real closed non-Archimedean valued fields.
-To highlight this property, we write such fields as $\KR$.
-Recall that by definition, the valuation on $\KR$ is compatible with the ordering, that is $0< a < b$ implies $\val(a)\geq \val(b)$.
-In addition to $\RR$, a useful example to keep in mind is the field of real Puiseux series $\PSR$, whose ordering is defined as $x>y$ if the leading coefficient of $x-y$ is positive.
+To highlight this property, we write such fields as $\KR$, and let $\K$ be the corresponding algebraic closure.
+By construction, we have $\K= \overline{\KR}=\KR(\sqrt{-1})$.
+In addition to $\RR$, a useful example to keep in mind is the field of real Puiseux series $\PSR$, where $x>y$ if the leading coefficient of $x-y$ is positive.